 - Favorite coffee or tea from home, and to go with it…

-- Cool travel mug or cup (did you know there are shaker bottles if your student likes to mix protein powder into their beverages?)
+- Cool travel mug or cup (did you know there are French press travel mugs, and shaker bottles if your student likes to mix protein powder into their beverages?)

 - Healthy snacks (energy bars, dried fruit, nuts and seeds, etc. — Trader Joe’s sells bags of trail mix in single-serving packs)

 - Homemade sweets (mini quick bread loaves travel well — pumpkin would be perfect)

 - Gift cards (the campus bookstore or a local coffee shop would be a good choice)